dapobelieve/college-of-nursing-management-system/README.md

 # College of Nursing & Midwifery Management System

-This is the Laravel app for the Oyo state College of Nursing & Midwifery
+This is the Laravel app for the Oyo state College of Nursing & Midwifery Student Management System

 ## Setup
 - Clone the repository